NYUAD-Core-Bioinformatics/Gencore-modules-cli/README.md

 ## Gencore Modules v3
 This is the documentation for gencore module v3  build system on a HPC system.
-This solution works not only with the HPC, even cloud, virtual machines, containers etc.
+This solution works not only with the HPC, even cloud, virtual machines, containers etc..

 ### Prerequisites for running this script
 - Easybuild==4.9.2